wangfowen/khan_interview/README.md

     ```
     is equivalent to "This program MUST use a 'for loop' and a 'variable declaration'."

-- mustNotContain(_type_) - same situation as mustContain, except returns the same Code object if the Node is not in the AST and returns nothing if it is contained.
-Used to test for a blacklist of functionality.
+- mustNotContain(_type_) - same situation as mustContain, except returns the
+same Code object if the Node is not in the AST and returns empty array if it is.
+__Used to test for a blacklist of functionality__.

     ```javascript
     code.mustNotContain("WhileStatement");